pioio/ezcli/docs/settings.md

 Create a new tasks.py file in the current directory
 (no env var)

+### tags
+Only show tasks matching any of these tags
+TASKCLI_CFG_TAGS

+### group_order
+Regex re.match patterns of the order in which top-level groups are shown.
+Any top-level group the name of which matches any of the patterns will be listed first.
+TASKCLI_CFG_GROUP_ORDER

 ### search
 Only show tasks whose name or description is matching this python regex seach pattern.
 TASKCLI_CFG_SEARCH